putrafirman-rg/putrafirman-rg/README.md

 ## Hi there 👋 I'm Putra!

 Passionate and working as **Software Engineer**, also i love to explore about blockchain things.
-Take a look at my professional profile and current research on My Personal Github ✨.
+Take a look at my professional profile and current research on my personal github ✨.

 <!-- profile badges -->
 <p align="left">